Luthey-Schulten-Lab/SummerSchool_2025/DNA/README.md

 Today you will run a simulation using a variant of LAMMPS which utilizes the GPUs on the Delta HPC cluster.
 We will simulate the cell cycle of the minimal cell including the effects of SMC proteins, topoisomerase, and Brownian dynamics.
 We will start by generating an initial configuration for the DNA and ribosomes of the minimal cell in a spherical cell membrane.
 The DNA will replicate, disentangle, and partition, and the cell membrane will grow and divide.
 At the end of the simulation we should have two cells that each look roughly like the cell we started with.

-## 2. Setting up and running your first simulation on Delta
+## 2. Setting up and running your simulation on Delta
 In this section, we will log on to Delta and launch a container which has btree_chromo and LAMMPS already installed.
 Then, we will start running a simulation of the minimal cell chromosome.

 > [!NOTE]